 This desert-like area was formed by volcanic eruptions long ago, and a chain of these volcanos forms the western boundary of the monument.
 The rocky terrain makes for fun hiking, with favorite areas including Rinconada Canyon, Mirehaven, and Black Volcano.

 Start at the visitor center to look at a map and see what is open during your trip, and then drive to your preferred trailheads or attractions.
 Dogs are welcome in the monument.
-Be sure to be respectful of the hundreds, if not thousands, of ancient pieces of history you will come across.
+Be sure to respect the hundreds, if not thousands, of ancient pieces of history you will come across.

 8. Unser Racing Museum